Deathspike/animesync/README.md

     animesync download --skipDownload [seriesUrl...]

-Which generates tracking files in the `.animesync` directory.
-Just delete a tracking file and run `animesync download` to download the missing episodes.
+This generates tracker files in the `.animesync` subdirectory.
+Delete one and run `animesync download` to download the missing episode.

 ## User Settings